webrtc/webrtc-org/web-apis/chrome/unified-plan/index.md

 ```
 The RTCConfiguration can be passed to the constructor of an RTCPeerConnection, and all offers and answers constructed will be in the Unified Plan format.
 Calls to setLocalDescription and setRemoteDescription will also expect the SDP to be in the Unified Plan format; if it is in the legacy Chrome format, then all but the first audio track and the first video track will be ignored.

-There’s also a command line flag (--enable-blink-features=RTCUnifiedPlanByDefault) that allows the default value of this flag to be set to “unified-plan”.
+There’s also a command line flag (--enable-features=RTCUnifiedPlanByDefault in M71 and above, --enable-blink-features=RTCUnifiedPlanByDefault in earlier versions) that allows the default value of this flag to be set to “unified-plan”.
 ## The Phases

 ### Phase 1: Implement Unified Plan